ustaxcourt/ef-cms/docsify/pr-workflow.md

-# PR Workflow
+# PR (Pull Request) Workflow

 Let's say you've been assigned to work on a bug or story... where do you branch from and where do you create a PR to merge into?
-Due to our current process of maintaining two separate forks of Dawson, knowing which fork to branch from when working on bugs and stories can get confusing real fast.
+Our current process of maintaining Dawson involves needing to deal with two separate forks of the repository.
+Knowing where to branch off of when working on bugs and stories can get confusing.
 This part of the documentation is to help clarify the exact process a developer should follow if assigned to an issue.

-## Bug PR Workflow

-> When working on fixing a bug, developer should branch off of `court/staging` and create a PR to `court/test`

-The `court/staging` branch is kept up to date with the latest version of master and is considered the *source of truth*.
-Developers working on bugs should create a branch off of the `court/staging` branch.
-Once they think they've found a solid fix, they should deploy their fixes to a Flexion experimental environment (`origin/experimental1`) to verify their fixes work on a deployed AWS environment.

-A PR should be create to merge your bug branch into `court/test`.
-The court's tech lead will review the bug fix PR and merge it to get it deployed to the court's `test` branch.
-The `test` branch has a production like copy of the data to allow for accurate verification of the bug fix.
-The court will test the environment before marking the bug issue as `done`.
-The tax court will later merge their `court/test` branch into `court/staging` and later get that deployed to `production`.
+## Branches of Interest

+Since we mentioned we worked off of two forks of the repo, it will be useful to understand the main branches we typically develop off of on this project.
+A majority of us (Flexion) will work off of the flexion fork, but we often need to get work merged into the Court's repo.
+Take note of the following branches:

+### Flexion Fork Branches
+- `origin/develop` (for **passive** branch development)
+- `origin/staging` (for **active** branch development)
+- `origin/experimental1` (for deploying to a test environment)
+- `origin/experimental2` (for deploying to a test environment)
+- `origin/experimental3` (for deploying to a test environment)
+- `origin/experimental4` (for deploying to a test environment)
+- `origin/experimental5` (for deploying to a test environment)

+We will discuss what **passive** and **active** means lower in this documentation, but for the most part you will work off of develop or staging when dealing with refactoring or story work, and occionasily push your change to an experimental branch to verify your changes if major devops or AWS work was required.

+Multiple times during a sprint we will need to interact with the US Tax Court fork.
+Take note of the following branches:

+### US Tax Court Fork Branches
+- `upstream/migration` (a staging environment for the PO to verify story work)
+- `upstream/test` (kept up to date with `prod`, but a staging environment for PO to verify bug fixes)
+- `upstream/staging` (kept up to date with `prod`, but also a staging environment for the upcoming deploy)
+- `upstream/prod` (the current version which is running on production)

+If you are at Flexion, you will never need to touch `upstream/prod`.

+?> The court often commits code to their staging branch which requires us to back merge changes into our Flexion fork.
+See the [Environment Shuffle](/pr-workflow.md?id=environment-shuffle) section below for more information.

 ## Story PR Workflow

-> The **active** batch should be branched off of `flexion/staging` and a PR should be created to `court/staging` when the batch is done/

-> The **passive** batch should be branched off of `flexion/develop`.
-The passive batch will **NOT** go in a PR to the court fork.

 To understand how to work on non bug features, we need to talk about a Dawson specific concept of **batches of work**.
 Over time, our process has landed on batching groups of stories together so that they are all deployed to the court as one deliverable.
 The main driving factor for this approach is that the Tax Court does **NOT** want unfinished stories deployed to production.
 Because of this, we will take 2 or 3 stories, attach a specific batch label to those stories, and try to get them all deployed in a single PR to the Tax Court.